Siemens NX

-NX is a direct competitor to CATIA, Creo, and Autodesk Inventor.
+NX is a direct competitor to CATIA, SolidWorks, Creo, and Autodesk Inventor.

 History

 1972: United Computing, Inc. releases UNIAPT, one of the world's first end-user CAM products.

 1973: The company purchases the Automated Drafting and Machining (ADAM) software code from MCS in 1973.
 The code became a foundation for a product called UNI-GRAPHICS, later sold commercially as Unigraphics in 1975.

 1976: McDonnell Douglas Corporation buys United Computing.

 1983: UniSolids V1.0 is released, marking the industry's first true interactive Solid Modeling software offering.

 1991: During a period of financial difficulties McDonnell Douglas Automation Company (McAuto) sells its commercial services organization, including the Unigraphics organization and product, to EDS which at that time is owned by GM.
 Unigraphics becomes GM's corporate CAD system.

 1992: Over 21,000 seats of Unigraphics are being used worldwide.

 1996: Unigraphics V11.0 is released with enhancements in Industrial Design and Modeling including Bridge Surface, Curvature Analysis for Curve and Surfaces, Face Blends, Variable Offset Surface, etc. In the area of Assembly Modeling the new capabilities include Component Filters, Faceted Representations, and Clearance Analysis between multiple Components.
 A fully integrated Spreadsheet linked to Feature-Based Modeling is also included..

 2002: First release of the new "Next Generation" version of Unigraphics and I-DEAS, called NX, beginning the transition to bring the functionality and capabilities of both Unigraphics and I-DEAS together into a single consolidated product.

 2007: Introduction of Synchronous Technology in NX 5.